 Undead Traits: A wraith spider is immune to mind-affecting effects, poison, sleep, paralysis, stunning, disease, death effects, necromantic effects, and any effect that requires a Fortitude save unless it also works on objects.
 It is not subject to critical hits, subdual damage, ability damage, ability drain, energy drain, or death from massive damage.
 A wraith spider cannot be raised, and resurrection works only if it is willing.
 The creature has darkvision (60-foot range).

-Tremorsense (Ex): A wraith spider can automatically sense the location of anything within 60 feet that is in contact with arachnoid creature remplate horrible abominations that range from loyal servants of the drow to deadly renegades on the outskirts of drow civilization.
+Tremorsense (Ex): A wraith spider can automatically sense the location of anything within 60 feet that is in contact with the ground.